johanberntsson/PunyInform/documentation/technical/techreport.md

 Grammar line
 ```
-0: Highbyte of action_value
+0: highbyte of action_value
-1: Lowbyte of action_value
+1: lowbyte of action_value
 ```

 (action_value & $0400) ~= 0 means the action is reversed